Bears-R-Us/arkouda/EXTERNAL_INTEGRATION.md

 #### Required Files for Registering with Kubernetes

 The Chapel Curl logic must use HTTPS to register/deregister with Kubernetes via the Kubernetes Rest API.
 Accordingly, a Kubernetes [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/) and corresponding TLS token secret must be generated.
-The token and cacert file bound to the ServiceAccount saare used to authenticate to the Kubrernetes API.
+The token and cacert file bound to the ServiceAccount sa are used to authenticate to the Kubernetes API.
 A ClusterRole or Role authorizing Pod, Service, and Endpoint creates/updates/deletes is bound to the Arkouda ServiceAccount.
-The cacert file must be deplyed to all bare metal/slurm nodes to register Arkodua-on-Slurm with Kubernetes.
+The cacert file must be deployed to all bare metal/slurm nodes to register Arkodua-on-Slurm with Kubernetes.

 #### Create Kubernetes ServiceAccount